 Protein Sources 3/5

 When it comes to protein sources, Farmers Market pet food is in good standing.
-The first and second ingredient in their kibble recipes is always animal protein, in the form of chicken and meat meal.
+The first and second ingredient in their kibble recipes is always animal protein in the form of chicken and meat meal.
 While meal-type animal protein is good, it still comes second to actual cuts of meat.
-However, it’s still a good option for a nutritious diet.
+However, it’s a decent option for a nutritious diet.

 Since wheat is one of the cereals usually responsible for food allergies in dogs , it would be better if the wheat content was replaced by oats.
 The latter have much better digestibility and don’t have such a high gluten content.